Anuken/Mindustry-Suggestions/README.md

 ## How do I know if you've read my suggestion?

-If it's been 24 hours, I've most likely read it.
-I check this repository daily.
-If I like it, I'll implement it.
+If it's been two days, I've most likely read it.
+I check this repository regularly - **yes, really**.
+It is not just a dump of issues that never get read.
+If I like something, I'll implement it.

+## Why I haven't implemented your suggestion yet

+Because most suggestions are bad.
+The overwhelming majority are rejected because they fall into one (or more) of the categories below:

+- It's too niche or not sufficiently useful to warrant adding to the game.
+- It is infeasible to implement or not worth the effort.
+- It's just a bad idea and would negatively impact the game.
+- It's *not* a bad idea, but I don't have time to implement it or have different priorities.
+- It's one of the things I have explicitly mentioned in the list at the end.
+- It's already in the game and you didn't notice.
-*However*, If your request is in a language I don't understand and clearly doesn't follow the template, I am unlikely to bother reading it.
+- It is written in a language I don't understand.
+- It is incomprehensible or poorly written.

 ## I will no longer be commenting or closing issues here.